-As the statutorily designated Regional Transportation Planning Agency (RTPA) for El Dorado County, EDCTC is responsible for selecting and prioritizing projects to use available state and federal transportation funds including those from the State Transportation Improvement Program (STIP), Road Repair and Accountability Act of 2017 (Senate Bill 1), and the Federal Bill.
-These funds, along with local funds, and funds available to Caltrans, are used to implement the projects identified in the Regional Transportation Plan (RTP), and SACOG MTP (MTP).
+As the statutorily designated Regional Transportation Planning Agency (RTPA) for EI Dorado County, EDCTC is responsible for prioritizing projects to use available state transportation funds including those from the State Transportation Improvement Program (STIP), Exchange Surface Transportation Block Grant Program, and the Road Repair and Accountability Act of 2017 (Senate Bill 1).
+These funds, along with local funds, and funds available to Caltrans, are used to implement the projects identified in the Regional Transportation Plan (RTP), and SACOG MTP (MTP) Sustainable Communities Strategy (SCS).